Qumulo/docs/_includes/content-reuse/monitoring-data-protection-reconfiguration-process.md

    When this stage is complete, your data is protected according to the cluster's new configuration and the system begins to use the new drive and node fault tolerance levels.

-1. Qumulo Core adds new capacity to your cluster and the Qumulo Core Web UI displays the message **Rabalancing**.
+1. Qumulo Core adds new capacity to your cluster and the Qumulo Core Web UI displays the message **Rebalancing**.

    If you initiated the reconfiguration process as part of a node replacement step, the system migrates data from the existing nodes in the cluster.